cakephp/docs/en/getting-started/cakephp-conventions.rst

 Model and Database Conventions
 ==============================

-Model class names are singular and CamelCased.
+Model class names are singular and PascalCased.
 Person, BigPerson, and ReallyBigPerson are all examples of conventional model names.

 Table names corresponding to CakePHP models are plural and